MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 The **File Explorer** pane has the following tabs:
 *   **Page** tab - Explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.
 *   **Filesystem** tab - When using Workspaces, to save changes to local files.
 This enables DevTools to act as an IDE.
 [Set up a Workspace](#set-up-a-workspace), so that changes you make in DevTools get saved to the code on your file system.
-Alternatively, for persistent editing of local files, use the "DevTools for Visual Studio Code" extension (todo: link to that extension doc).
+Alternatively, for persistent editing of local files, use the "Edge DevTools for Visual Studio Code extension".

 *   **Overrides** tab - Override page assets (such as images) by files from a local folder.
 It's a way of changing what the server sends, after the fact.
 On a folder basis.
 *   **Content scripts** tab - Used for extensions.
-Content scripts from from extensions; extension authors use them.
+Content scripts are from extensions; extension authors use them.
 Use this to debug the JavaScript that an extension is injecting onto the page.
 *   **Snippets** tab - Create and save JavaScript code snippets, for reuse on any webpage. (todo: on every page, or a specified page only?)
 *   \>> (**More tabs**) - This "double chevron" button displays the above tabs when the display is narrow.
 *   ... (**More options**)